OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

 when it exits" can build more complex behavior.
 You will need a firm grasp of how local allocation works to understand the material in later modules.
-The drawing shows the sequence of allocations and deallocations which result when the function X() calls the function Y() twice.
+The following slides show the sequence of allocations and deallocations that result when the function X() calls the function Y() twice.
-The points in time T1, T2, etc. are marked in the code and the state of memory at that time is shown in the drawing.

 .. codeinclude:: Pointers/LifeTimeLargerExample

-.. odsafig:: Images/T1-T5.png
-   :width: 600
-   :align: center
-   :capalign: justify
-   :figwidth: 100%

 .. inlineav:: T1-T5CON ss
    :output: show